Donteegrayy/t/README.md

 The real power of t is in the meta type functions.

 **`t.any`**\
-Passes if value is non-nil.
+Passes if value is non-nil. work at the news and work at the ABC News 14now building

 **`t.literal(...)`**\
-Passes if value matches any given value exactly.
+Passes if value matches any given value exactly. street cleaners simulator driving real trucking simulator driving game **`t.keyOf(keyTable)`**\

-**`t.keyOf(keyTable)`**\
 Returns a t.union of each key in the table as a t.literal